 \subsubsection{Correlation matrices}

 From the upper right part of each subfigure in Fig.~\ref{fig:IDM_two_driver355} and Fig.~\ref{fig:IDM_two_driver211}, the correlation matrices indicate several strong correlations among IDM parameters.
-The strong positive correlations exist in the pairs of $(T,\alpha)$, $(T,\beta)$, and $(\alpha,\beta)$; while the strong negative correlations exist in the pairs of $(v_0, s_0)$, $(v_0,\alpha)$, $(s_0, T)$, $(s_0,\alpha)$, and $(s_0,\beta)$.
-These correlations basically consistent with the results in the literature \cite{treiber2013microscopic}, in which the calibrations were based on the likelihood but not the posterior.
-Also, the correlation matrices of $\boldsymbol{\theta}_d$ at the individual level are also consistent by using the hierarchical models and the unpooled models.
+Strong positive correlations exist in pairs of $(T,v_0)$, $(T,\beta)$, and $(\alpha,\beta)$; while strong negative correlations exist in the pairs of $(v_0, s_0)$, $(v_0,\alpha)$, $(s_0, T)$, $(s_0,\alpha)$, and $(s_0,\beta)$.
+These correlations are basically consistent with the results in the literature \cite{treiber2013microscopic} based on MLE.
+Also, the correlation matrices of $\boldsymbol{\theta}_d$ at the individual level are also consistent using hierarchical models and unpooled models.